 Beverly Shores is a Dunes community located along Lake Michigan between Mount Baldy and the Indiana Dunes State Park.

 The site is comprised of two distinct, spatially separated habitats that will be discussed in turn: Beverly Drive and Lake Shore Drive.
 Beverly Drive is a two lane road that runs along the southern boundary of the Beverly Shores community, transecting a large tract of interdunal marsh.
 The interdunal marsh is a wetland habitat that occurs between the old dune crests (before the last recession of Lake Michigan) and the current dune crests.
 The roads have major speed restrictions and is heavily patrolled by the Beverly Shores Police.
 Beverly Drive can be birded by a couple of methods depending on time constraints and the birds of interest.
 The best way to sample the greatest number birds is to drive slowly down the road with all the car windows rolled down.
 Be advised that although this technique produces great numbers and diversity of species, most tallied birds are by sound only and not sight.
 The Great Marsh trail allows some hiking opportunities.

 Local birders have dubbed Beverly Drive "shrike alley" for its tendency to attract Northern Shrikes during the winter months.
 These birds, however, hunt over large territories in the interdunal marsh and can be difficult to find on any given day.
 Typical Time to bird Beverly Drive: 30-60 minutes.

 Dunes NP West Beach/Long Lake*

-The Indiana Dunes National Lakeshore occupies 15,000+ acres of land along the lakefront in NW Indiana.
+The Indiana Dunes National Park occupies 15,000+ acres of land along the lakefront in NW Indiana.
 This property is more subdivided, than the contiguous Indiana Dunes State Park, resulting in several, smaller birding units.
 West Beach, and the adjoining Long Lake provide an opportunity for rare wintering species, particularly near the succession trail's "pinery."
 Here winter finches, long-eared owls, waxwings, and nuthatches can be found.
 The state rare Townsend's Solitaire, has become a nearly annual bird at this location.